 So, you would prefer to build a modular home and are now wanting to find out if you can get finance.
 You firstly need to identify the ‘type’ of the offsite building you are doing.

-You will find that there is a huge range of different terms and types of building for offsite construction.
-From prefabricated, manufactured, relocatable, transportable, kit homes, pods, tiny homes the list just goes on.
+You will find that there is a vast range of different terms and types of building for offsite construction.
+From prefabricated, manufactured, relocatable, transportable, kit homes, pods, tiny houses the list just goes on.

 But what is the difference?

-There are a number of terms commonly used to describe relocatable or kit homes.
+There are several terms commonly used to describe relocatable or kit homes.
 You will find that each building company will label their own style of modular home building differently.
 This is generally based on their marketing and preferences.
-Check out our post on the differences between offsite and onsite building here.
+Check out our post on the differences between offsite and onsite construction here.

 MODULAR HOMES (also known as Transportable, Modular, Manufactured and Prefabricated)

 The main feature with this type of home is that at least 80% of the building work is completed in a factory.
-The new modular home is then transported in a number of sections to your site almost fully completed.
-It is then permanently installed on the site and completed like a normal onsite build home.
+The new modular home is then transported in several sections to your site almost fully completed.
+It is then permanently installed on the site and finished as a regular onsite build home.

 Modular homes, once established on site, are considered to be a permanent fixture just like an onsite built conventional home.
 The only difference from an onsite built home is that 80% of the building work was done in a factory.